Burglar Resistance Classification

 Resistance classes 1 to 3 – reflect the attack methods used by casual or occasional burglars.
 Such attacks are believed to be the result of opportunity in itself, without any particular reference to the likely benefit that a successful attack might bring.
 In these cases, not very high force is used and ordinary hand tools or means of balancing are employed.
 These burglars probably want to avoid noise or unnecessary risk.
 However, risk is associated with time, so its consumption for attempting to gain access is limited and varies with class.
 A similar factor is the level of resistance encountered during an attack, and this can often be a reason for failure.

 Resistance classes 4 to 6 – are associated with experienced and professional burglars, with a strong focus on achieving their goal, as a result of greater knowledge of the benefits of a successful attack.
 These ventures are usually planned based on knowledge of the building products to be forced through.
 In this case, noise and time are of little importance.
 High-powered or single-use powered tools are usually used for the attack, often as part of organised crime.

 Resistance classes and expected methods and attempts to gain access

-The EN 1627 standard gives six classes of resistance to burglary for building openings, including windows and doors, and specifies the expected methods and attempts to gain access for them.
+The EN 1627 standard gives six classes of resistance to burglary for building openings, including windows and doors, and specifies the expected methods and attempts to gain access to them.

 Resistance class RC 1